Be More Chill: Plot

-Jeremy's squip obliges to help Michael also be cool after a lengthy conversation with Jeremy.
-The two friends attend a house party, where Jeremy hooks up with Chloe Valentine, but upon taking ecstasy the squip goes haywire and begins speaking in Spanish.
+Jeremy's SQUIP obliges to help Michael also be cool after a lengthy conversation with Jeremy.
+The two friends attend a house party, where Jeremy hooks up with Chloe Valentine, but upon taking ecstasy the SQUIP goes haywire and begins speaking in Spanish.
 Jeremy ends up getting caught by Chloe's boyfriend halfway through sex.
 A chase and hideout in a bathroom later has Jeremy having a genuine conversation with Christine, who informs him that she broke up with her boyfriend Jake.
-The squip reactivates back to normal, and is surprised that Jeremy was able to handle a conversation without its guidance.
+The SQUIP reactivates back to normal, and is surprised that Jeremy was able to handle a conversation without its guidance.
 The next morning, Jeremy is woken up to the news that Rich had burned down the house from the previous night and is in the hospital.

-The squip comes up with the ultimate foolproof plan to get Christine to fall for Jeremy during the school play.
+The SQUIP comes up with the ultimate foolproof plan to get Christine to fall for Jeremy during the school play.
 Halfway through the play, after Jeremy's character is "revived" by Christine's, the plan comes into play.
-Jeremy begins by deactivating the squip and saying how he's praying for Rich to recover, and how Christine inspired him to join the play.
+Jeremy begins by deactivating the SQUIP and saying how he's praying for Rich to recover, and how Christine inspired him to join the play.
 He then professes his love for Christine and asks her to go out with him.
 Christine, staying in character, is angry at him for disrupting the play, but they continue out the rest of the scene awkwardly.
-Jeremy tries asking his squip for advice on what to do next and to continue helping him remember his lines, but it does not respond.
+Jeremy tries asking his SQUIP for advice on what to do next and to continue helping him remember his lines, but it does not respond.
 The drama teacher and play director, Mr. Reyes, then kicks Jeremy out for breaking character.
-Michael comes across a distraught Jeremy who tells him the truth about the squip and how it has been influencing him for the last few months.
-Michael reveals he knew what squips really were the entire time after his brother used an early version of the squip to cheat on his SATs, only for it to drive him insane.
-Michael hoped by telling Jeremy a fake name for the squip would dissuade Jeremy from also picking up one.
+Michael comes across a distraught Jeremy who tells him the truth about the SQUIP and how it has been influencing him for the last few months.
+Michael reveals he knew what SQUIP really were the entire time after his brother used an early version of the SQUIP to cheat on his SATs, only for it to drive him insane.
+Michael hoped by telling Jeremy a fake name for the SQUIP would dissuade Jeremy from also picking up one.